Feeling Low On Energy? Maybe This Is The Reason

 Iron is especially important during pregnancy, as extra iron is needed to increase your volume of red blood cells so that you can transport oxygen to your growing baby.
 Additional iron is also required to create iron stores in the baby’s liver, which should support the baby for the first six months of life.

 For those not getting enough iron from foods alone, a supplement may be required.
-However, many iron supplements are known to cause Tummy Upset, Constipation, Diarrhoea, Heartburn, Nausea, Stomach Pains, Black stools, Bloating and Bowl Habit Changes.
+However, many iron supplements are known to cause Tummy Upset, Constipation, Diarrhoea, Heartburn, Nausea, Stomach Pains, Black stools, Bloating and Bowel Habit Changes.

 Nobody wants to experience all these negative side effects, all while trying to make ourselves feel better.
 It seems counter productive!
 That's why we were very excited to hear about Active Iron, which has been clinically proven to double the amount of iron absorbed while being so gentle on the gastric system it can be taken on an empty stomach.
 Active Iron is great because it's tough on tiredness but kind on the tummy!
 Its advanced formulation improves iron absorption while it helps to protect the gut from inflammation and damage.